Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 So he’d made arrangements.
 Middle of the week, yeah, but he din’t wanna cause ‘em too much hardship just ‘cuz he wanted ‘ta woo his Naydi!

-So, definitely no wrasslin’ Meereo tonight---or at least, only a minimum of wrasslin.’
+So, definitely no wrasslin’ Meereo tonight - or at least, only a minimum of wrasslin.’

 Okay.
 Not so much he couldn’t swing a double date, if he wanted.
 So no *smushing.*